-- list of all drawings to be included as part of the Service Agreement; - list of all easements to be granted and all property to be conveyed to the Township;

-- all lots unsuitable for building purposes; - complete detailed cost estimate of all municipal services required; - listing all lots proposed to have infiltration measures (soak-away pits).
+- list of all drawings to be included as part of the Service Agreement. - list of all easements to be granted and all property to be conveyed to the Township. - all lots unsuitable for building purposes. - complete detailed cost estimate of all municipal services required (private side and public side (Township Right-Of-Way (ROW)). - listing all lots proposed to have infiltration measures (e.g. soak-away pits, foundation drain collection systems, etc.). - summary of tree compensation calculations.

-A.1.4 "As-Recorded" Submission
+A.1.5 "As-Recorded" Submission

 "As-Recorded" drawings are to accurately reflect, both graphically and numerically, the true conditions of the work described.
-If items described in the drawings were constructed in variance to the designs illustrated in the approved proposed construction drawings, then the "As Recorded" submissions should be revised and / or edited to accurately reflect how the work in question was actually recorded / built.
+If items described in the drawings were constructed in variance to the designs illustrated in the approved proposed construction drawings, then the "As Recorded" submissions should be revised and/or edited to accurately reflect how the work in question was actually recorded/built.
 Text and numerical information included on the drawings shall also be edited as required in conjunction with the graphics in their entirety.